-For a wide selection of beachwear, local crafts, cheesy souvenirs, and batik clothing, try CoCo Boutique, on the main road near the entrance to the park.
-Folks also come here to have their hair wrapped in colorful threads and strung with beads.
+For a wide selection of beachwear, local crafts, cheesy souvenirs, and batik clothing, try Mulatta on the main road, 3 blocks from the entrance to the park.
 Heading north out of town, similar wares are offered at the Cahuita Tours gift shop.
 Also, local and itinerant artisans in makeshift stands near the park entrance sell handmade jewelry and crafts.

 If you’re interested in the region, pick up a copy of Paula Palmer’s book “What Happen: A Folk-History of Costa Rica’s Talamanca Coast,” based on interviews with many of the area’s oldest residents.
 It’s a fun and interesting read, and you just might meet someone mentioned in the book.